AMNESTY INTERNATIONAL

 Commissioner for Refugees (UNHCR) in Egypt has not been granted access

-to any of the Eritreans to assess their asylum claims, despite
+Eritreans to assess their asylum claims, despite

 repeated requests.
 The authorities appear to have scheduled a number